biocoat/cell/README.md

 A bug report should include what steps to reproduce the error and any data you might find prudent (OS, stack trace if possible, the weather, etc)

-Feature requests should include what you want to see, why you think its necessary, and possibly implementation details.
+Feature requests should include what you want to see, why you think it's necessary, and possibly implementation details.

 Changes to the repo.
 Make one of the above issues first.
 Once a  plan is reached and implemented, make a pull request with the repo and it'll be reviewed for incorporation into the project.